markuswissinger/ducktestpy/doc/doc.rst

 TODO
 ====

-- Old style classes are not resolved yet
+- Old style classes are not resolved
 - ducktest collects all types used in tests, even if they are sub- or supertypes of each other
 - When a parameter is a class (not an instance), its type is *type* or *metaclass*.
 Calls to its classmethods will create warnings in static type checkers.
 There seems to be no way to express this correctly in the sphinx docstring